Sonata system

 Overview

-Each SPI block has a two 64 entry FIFOs one for transmit and one for receive.
+Each SPI block has two 8-entry FIFOs - one for transmit and one for receive.
 To begin an SPI transaction write to the START register.
 Bytes do not need to be immediately available in the transmit FIFO nor space available in the receive FIFO to begin the transaction.
 The SPI block will only run the clock when its able to proceed.
 Note that the CS pin is not handled by the SPI block and must be dealt with via GPIO and controlled with software.

 Note Interrupts are not yet implemented